Pharmacy PGY2 Medication-Use Safety and Policy Residency

-The Division of Pharmacy at the University of Texas MD Anderson Cancer Center offers a PGY2 Pharmacy Residency in Drug Information.
+The Division of Pharmacy at the University of Texas MD Anderson Cancer Center offers a PGY2 Pharmacy Residency in Medication-Use Safety and Policy.
 MD Anderson is a world renowned 650+ bed acute patient care and 5100+ visit/day outpatient cancer center located in the Texas Medical Center.
 The residency program provides a broad range of medication use management experiences with an emphasis in drug information including formulary management and implementation, drug shortage management, policy and accreditation, fostering a culture of safety, evaluating and reporting adverse drug reactions and medication errors, and quality improvement.
 Residents are provided opportunities to develop skills in critical literature evaluation, evidence-based medicine, interdisciplinary committee coordination, and clinical informatics.
 The program allows for tailored instruction for the individual resident based on interest(s), past experience, and future goals.
-The PGY2 Pharmacy Residency in Drug Information will develop practitioners capable of serving as an expert on drug information and optimal medication use in a hospital/health-system setting.
+The PGY2 Pharmacy Residency in Medication-Use Safety and Policy will develop practitioners capable of serving as an expert on drug information and optimal medication use in a hospital/health-system setting.
 Following completion of the residency, graduates will be prepared for a position in drug information, formulary management, drug shortage management, drug-use policy, medication safety, policy and accreditation, drug utilization, or related role within health system pharmacy.

 - Develop skills in drug information and medication use management in the following rotations: